-- boundary along the northern boundary and extends beyond the eastern edge of the site.
-This Maricopa Stanfield Irrigation & Drainage District (MSIDD) canal / infrastructure / ROW is federally protected and requires review and approval by MSIDD and Bureau of Reclamation (USBR) for any development within the ROW prior to construction. - The proposal includes two (2) crossings - 1) Anderson Road crosses perpendicular with the canal, improvement plans to support the development require widening and may impact the existing underground pipe solution - 2) A Collector Road is proposed to cross the canal, creating a need for a long undergrounded pipe design where the road crosses the narrow portion, referred to later as the "pinch point" (see Exhibit J, Section F) - Alternatively, a road easement on State Land can be sought outside the canal's ROW - Timing: Formal approvals for designed crossings or encroachments of the CAP ROW shall be in place prior to Preliminary Plat approval. - A stipulation to this effect has been provided
+- CAP Right-of-Way (ROW) runs inside the site boundary along the northern boundary and extends beyond the eastern edge of the site.
+This Maricopa Stanfield Irrigation & Drainage District (MSIDD) canal / infrastructure / ROW is federally protected and requires review and approval by MSIDD and Bureau of Reclamation (USBR) for any development within the ROW prior to construction. - The proposal includes two (2) crossings - Anderson Road crosses perpendicular with the canal, improvement plans to support the development require widening and may impact the existing underground pipe solution - 2) A Collector Road is proposed to cross the canal, creating a need for a long undergrounded pipe design where the road crosses the narrow portion, referred to later as the "pinch point" (see Exhibit J, Section F) - Alternatively, a road easement on State Land can be sought outside the canal's ROW - Timing: Formal approvals for designed crossings or encroachments of the CAP ROW shall be in place prior to Preliminary Plat approval. - A stipulation to this effect has been provided